Rajwrita/Zusa/content/pages/index.md

             has_icon: true
             icon: arrow-right
             icon_position: right
+    subtitle: >-
-    subtitle: Make your shares and views count!
+      Make your shares and views count!
+Donate to a fundraiser by watching advertisements, filling surveys, sharing on socials.
   - section_id: reviews
     type: section_reviews
     background: white